Faculty

 - Course

-takes multi-disciplinary approaches of statistics, experimental psychology
+approaches of statistics, experimental psychology and linguistics.
+Students

-dimensions to investigate certain topics in language processing or acquisition.
+certain topics in language processing or acquisition.

 -